hochschule-pforzheim/example.hspf.dbs.bulkimport/README.md

 # Bulk Data Import
 This is a small demo to illustrate how to load data in bulk into a PostgreSQL database.
+It was inspired by a live demo to import data that at first led to this [Gist](https://gist.github.com/thomas-schuster/2ce01acff919c206a1c500c34b2d4587).

 Steps to reproduce are: